 After the blooming, cut the dead flower out and keep the mother plant for its leafage.

-If ever side shoots start popping up, you can detach one of them and transplant it in a well-draining blend of soil mix and peat (orchid flower potting mix).
+In time, side shoots start popping up.
+You can detach one of them and transplant it in a well-draining blend of soil mix and peat (orchid flower potting mix).

 A year later, you may have the chance of seeing a new flower form on your young bromelia!